last update:

 The Pleissenburg and St. Peter’s Gate of Leipzig, 1618

 On the left side of the view is the Pleissenburg (“1.
 Arx Pleissenburgum”).
 The castle had been built in the thirteenth century.
-During the Schmalkaldic War, Leipzig came under siege.3 The city held out, and after the siege, its fortifications and the Pleissenburg were rebuilt and strengthened.
+During the Schmalkaldic War (1546/47), Leipzig was besieged.2 The city held out, and after the siege, its fortifications and the Pleissenburg were rebuilt and strengthened.
 The Moritzbastei is the only part of the new fortifications you can still visit today.
 The Pleissenburg was demolished in 1899, and the city council had the New Town Hall built in its place.

 The Leipzig Trade Fair